grafana/grafana/docs/sources/panels-visualizations/configure-data-links/index.md

 Using value-specific variables in data links can show different results depending on the set option of Tooltip mode.

-When you create data links using time range variables in the URL, like `__value.time`, you have to form the query parameter syntax yourself; that is, you must add the question mark (`?`) and ampersand (`&`).
+When you create data links using time range variables like `__value.time` in the URL, you have to form the query parameter syntax yourself; that is, you must add the question mark (`?`) and ampersand (`&`).
 These characters aren't automatically generated.

 ### Data variables